 By the end of the Fellowship, each Fellow should be knowledgeable of:

-- Concepts and issues relevant to the fostering of diversity, equity, and inclusion in law schools and other organizations
+• Concepts and issues relevant to fostering inclusive student success in law schools

 Fellowship Curriculum

 The 14-month Fellowship curriculum will focus on building practical knowledge and skills related to using empirical research methods to design, administer, and assess student success programs.
-The curriculum will also cover concepts and issues relevant to diversity, equity, and inclusion in organizations.
 The curriculum will culminate in each Fellowship team drafting a Capstone report detailing findings from the research project it designed and executed.

 The curriculum will be centered around nine Fellowship meetings – five two-day, in-person meetings and four 90-minute virtual meetings.
 The meetings will take place roughly every seven to eight weeks.
-The first meeting will take place in Atlanta, GA on September 13-15, 2023.
-The last meeting will take place on November 6-7, 2024 at the AccessLex Legal Education Research Symposium (host city TBD).
+The first meeting will take place in Atlanta, GA on September 25-27, 2024.
+The last meeting will take place in November 2025.

 Below is a preliminary Fellowship meeting schedule.
 Each of the three Fellowship teams will be expected to host a two-day in-person session at their home institution at some point during meetings four-eight.
 The exact dates will be determined at meeting one.